PedigreeTool vs Evagene: standards-first versus research- and education-grade

 Migrating from PedigreeTool to Evagene

 PedigreeTool exports JSON, CSV, PED, PNG, SVG, PDF, and Phenopackets v2.
-Evagene imports GEDCOM 5.5.1, JSON, XEG, 23andMe genotype/traits/health, and pedigree images via OCR.
-The practical migration path is JSON-to-JSON (a short schema mapping where individual/parent relationships transfer one-for-one), or PED-to-GEDCOM (the pedsuite R package has utilities for this, or a hand-written converter is a few dozen lines).
-HPO and MONDO annotations from PedigreeTool will need to be mapped to Evagene's ICD-10 / OMIM disease catalogue, which is a clinical-knowledge step rather than a data-conversion step — an Evagene clinician can typically do it in a few minutes per case.
+Evagene imports GA4GH Phenopackets v2, GEDCOM 5.5.1, JSON, XEG, 23andMe genotype/traits/health, and pedigree images via OCR.
+The cleanest migration path is now Phenopackets-to-Phenopackets: a PedigreeTool Phenopacket carries individuals, relationships, and HPO phenotype features straight into Evagene's import, where the HPO features land in Evagene's educational HPO layer.
+JSON-to-JSON (a short schema mapping where individual/parent relationships transfer one-for-one) and PED-to-GEDCOM (the pedsuite R package has utilities, or a hand-written converter is a few dozen lines) remain available.
+MONDO annotations map to Evagene's catalogue, which carries MONDO, Orphanet, DOID, ICD-10, and OMIM cross-references; for clinical phenotype-driven workflows, remember that Evagene's HPO is educational and research documentation, not a diagnostic pipeline.

 For services running both tools in parallel, Evagene's GEDCOM import makes a weekly or monthly bulk sync practical.
 For services that have never used Evagene but want to try, the pedigree-image OCR feature means you can bring an existing PNG or SVG from PedigreeTool directly into Evagene without any conversion step at all.